BobcatRobotics/northstar/README.md

 SUBSYSTEM=="video4linux", ATTRS{idVendor}=="0c45", ATTRS{idProduct}=="6366", ATTRS{serial}=="UC6211", SYMLINK+="cam1"`

 After this, run `sudo udevadm control --reload-rules && sudo udevadm trigger` to refresh the rules
 Then test by running `sudo v4l2-ctl -d /dev/cam0 --list-formats-ext ` where cam0 is the symlink you created

+Also you need to run `sudo udevadm control --reload-rules && sudo udevadm trigger` every time the cameras are disconnected/connected after boot